Proposition Joe: Season 4

-Joe recruits former Barksdale Organization soldier Slim Charles as his lieutenant to supply the independent dealers who have arisen to replace the Barksdale organization in Western Baltimore.
+Joe recruits former Barksdale Organization soldier Slim Charles as his lieutenant to supply the independent dealers who arose to replace the Barksdale organization in Western Baltimore.
 However, problems arise; Marlo Stanfield has taken control of much of the Barksdales' prime territory, and the New York drug organizations are taking over territory in Eastern Baltimore.
 The co-op votes to negotiate with Stanfield and recruit him to strike back against the New York drug dealers.

 Joe contacts Stanfield, who turns down his first offer.
 Joe manipulates Omar Little again, inducing him to rob a card game which Stanfield attends, by pretending that he wanted to make amends for his involvement in the Stringer Bell/Brother Mouzone incident.
 After Omar robs the card game, Joe offers Stanfield another meeting and claims he could protect him against such surprises in the future.

-Joe also explains that he has contacts within the Baltimore police department and courts.
+Joe also explains that he has contacts in the Baltimore police department and courts.
 Joe routinely shares information about police activity with other Co-Op members.
 Although much of his information is actually public record, Joe is also aware of the investigation of Kintel Williamson that was suspended and inconclusive.

 Stanfield agrees to work with the co-op, and with his help, the New York dealers are driven out of Baltimore.
 Joe also offers Stanfield advice on how to deal with a police surveillance camera, discovers the identity of the unit investigating Stanfield, and tries to encourage Stanfield's transition into being less violent and more business-minded.

 Stanfield frames Omar for murder and plans to have him killed while in prison.
 Omar escapes the charges and plots revenge on Stanfield.
 Omar forces Joe (at gunpoint) to agree to betray Stanfield, but Omar ultimately double-crosses Joe and steals an entire co-op shipment as it is delivered.

 The co-op decides that Joe should cover the expense of replacing it, and Joe threatens to cut them off from his supplier, forcing them to back down.
 Omar returns to sell the shipment back to Joe for 20 cents on the dollar; Joe, ever the opportunist, informs the Co-Op that the price is 30 cents on the dollar, allowing Joe to not only recoup his losses from the theft, but also turn a profit.

 Stanfield is perturbed by the robbery and suspects that Cheese, who was responsible for collecting the shipment, was involved.
 To protect his nephew Joe is forced to reveal his suppliers' identity and arrange for Stanfield to meet with Spiros "Vondas" Vondopoulos.
 At the end of the season, Joe and the rest of the New Day Co-Op resume business as usual, but have put a bounty on Omar's head.